wattschristian/BlackjackRoyale/README.md

 # BlackjackRoyale
-Full-stack MERN application that allows users to play the popular card game Blackjack against a computer dealer.
+Full-stack MEAN application that allows users to play the popular card game Blackjack against a computer dealer.

 ## Prerequisites
 Before you begin, ensure you have met the following requirements: